ikechuwkwu11/push_up/README.md

-Pushups Logger Web App
+# 💪 Pushups Logger Web App

-A simple fitness tracker built with Flask, allowing users to log, update, and delete their pushup workouts.
-Designed with user authentication and pagination for personal workout logs.
+Pushups Logger is a lightweight, personal fitness tracker built with Flask.
+It allows users to securely log, update, and delete their pushup workouts.
+The app includes user authentication, route protection, and pagination to manage and view workout history efficiently.

-Features
+## 🔑 Features
-- User authentication with Flask-Login
+- User Authentication (via Flask-Login)
-- Log pushup workouts with optional comments
+- Log Pushup Workouts with optional comments
-- Edit or delete existing workouts
+- Edit and 🗑️ Delete existing workouts
-- Paginated list of personal workouts
+- Paginated List of personal workout logs
-- Route protection for logged-in users only
+- Protected Routes — accessible only when logged in

-Tech Stack
+## 🛠 Tech Stack
+- Component	Technology
-- Python 3.7+
+- Language	Python 3.7+
-- Flask
+- Framework	Flask
-- Flask-Login
+- Auth System	Flask-Login
-- SQLAlchemy
+- ORM	SQLAlchemy
-- WTForms (if used in form handling)
+- Forms	WTForms (optional)
-- SQLite (default, can be replaced with any other DB)
+- Database	SQLite (default)
+- Templating	Jinja2

-Authentication
+## 🔐 Authentication Details
+The following routes are login-protected:
+- /profile – View user profile and dashboard
+- /new – Log a new workout
+- /all – View all personal workouts
+- /edit/<id> and /delete/<id> – Modify or remove a workout

-The /profile, /new, /all, and workout update/delete routes are protected.
-Users must be logged in to access these routes.
+Users must be authenticated to access these endpoints.

-Usage
+## 🚀 Usage
+- Use the App
-- Navigate to / — the homepage
+- Visit / – Homepage
-- Register/login (depending on your setup)
+- Register or log in
-- Go to /profile to access your account
+- Go to /profile – Access your dashboard
-- Use /new to log a workout
+- Log a new workout at /new
-- View all your workouts at /all
+- View workout history at /all
-- Update or delete workouts from the list
+- Edit or delete workouts as needed

+## ✅ To-Do / Future Enhancements
+- Add password hashing (if not implemented yet)
+- Graph or stats view of progress over time
+- Mobile-friendly UI using Bootstrap
+- Workout categories or tags